borislopezaraoz/webmmo/README.md

 Instructions:

-1. Replace your host name in:
+1. Replace your host name in: (need to fix this)

 game-server/config/servers.json
 game-server/config/master.json